mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 at a rate of 100% over the entire duration of the task, CPU time could be 8000ms, while *elapsed time* would only be 1000ms.

+Therefore, shorter **elapsed time** indicates faster response time.
+You may want shorter CPU time and longer elapsed time if you are concerned about CPU pressure, and don't care about user experience.
+You may accept longer **CPU time** if that results in a drop in elapsed time, since that might indicate the user is waiting less, at the expense of higher CPU utilization.

+Elapsed real time is always greater than or equal to the CPU time for computer programs which use only one CPU for processing.
+If no wait is involved for I/O or other resources, elapsed real time and CPU time are very similar.